bruceravel/demeter/documentation/Athena/import/multiple.rst

 ========================

 You can import multiple data sets in the same manner that was explained in the last section.
 Select :menuselection:`File --> Import data` or type :button:`Control`-:button:`o`.
-When the file selection dialog opens, you can select more than one data file by clicking on file names while holding down the :button:`Control` key.
+When the file selection dialog opens, you can select more than one data file by :mark:`leftclick,..` clicking on file names while holding down the :button:`Control` key.
 On my Linux computer, it looks like this.

 .. _fig-multiple:
 .. figure:: ../../_images/import_multiple.png